SorrentinoPro/backallup/README.md

 If you encounter any issues with Backallup, please refer to the [troubleshooting guide](https://github.com/SorrentinoPro/backallup/wiki) in the wiki.

 ## Contributing
 Backallup is an open-source project, and we welcome contributions from the community.
 If you'd like to contribute, please fork the repository and submit a pull request.
+I would appriciate help adding and testing, more profiles besides **cyberpanel** such as:
+- cPanel
+- VestaCP
+- aaPanel
+- CloudPanel
+- ISPConfig
+- Ajenti
+- Froxlor
+- Virtualmin
+- Zpanel
+- HestiaCP
+- Ploi
+- SPanel
+- SpinupWP
+- Cloudways
+- InterWorx
+- OviPanel
+- CyberPanel
+- Vesta
+- Sentora
+- Forge
+- GridPane
+- DirectAdmin
+- CentOS Web Panel
+- Plesk
+- CloudPages
+- Hestia Control Panel"

+Also more databases support besides **MySql** such as:
+- postgresql
+- mangodb
+- More ...

+Thanks in advance! :neckbeard:

 ## License
 Backallup is licensed under the MIT License.